-I try to keep the privacy policies for my apps as short as possible.
+I aim to keep privacy policies for my apps as short as possible.
 As you might now, I earn money through selling apps and subscriptions, not by selling your data.
-With your consent, anonomized analytics data is shared with me, so the apps can be improved even further.
+With your consent, anonymized analytics data is shared with me, so that our apps can be improved even further.

 All my apps process their data locally, on-device, and offline.
-This has some disadvantages, for example data can only be processed when the app is opened, but in most cases this works totally fine.
+This has some disadvantages, for example data can only be processed while the app is in foreground, but in most cases this works perfectly fine.
 Why would I transfer your user-data to any server and spend money on that CPU power, if I can provide the same user experience without?

-There are two options available: Three-months membership and annual membership.
-Payment will be charged to iTunes Account at confirmation of purchase.
-Subscription automatically renews unless auto-renew is turned off at least 24-hours before the end of the current period.
+Subscriptions automatically renew unless auto-renew is turned off at least 24-hours before the end of the current period.
 Account will be charged for renewal within 24-hours prior to the end of the current period, and identify the cost of the renewal.
 Subscriptions may be managed by the user and auto-renewal may be turned off by going to the user's Account Settings after purchase.
 Any unused portion of a free trial period, if offered, will be forfeited when the user purchases a subscription to that publication, where applicable.

-Sometimes, when users report an issue with one of my apps, I'll ask them for further information to investigate the issue.
-This can include screenshots and anonymized session data exports from the apps.
+Sometimes, when users report an issue with one of my apps, I'll ask for further information to investigate the issue.
+This can include screenshots and anonymized session data exports from apps, or crash reports.
 Submitted data is not shared with any third party.
-Its sole purpose shall remain to investigate and resolve the reported issue (e.g. inaccurate tracking of climbs) and helps me to improve the algorithm as test data.
+Its sole purpose shall remain to investigate and resolve the reported issue (e.g. inaccurate tracking of climbs) and helps me to improve the algorithm with test data.
 If you wish to delete your information you can always request this via email (email@example.com).